Lotus 39: Racing history

 In the 1966 Tasman Series, the modified car with its elderly engine was unreliable and uncompetitive against the BRMs of Jackie Stewart and Graham Hill, and Clark's best result was a single win at the Warwick Farm International.
 Clark eventually finished third in the series behind Stewart and Hill.

-The car was then purchased by Leo Geoghegan who raced it in Australia and New Zealand from 1966 to 1970, replacing the Climax engine with a Repco V8 in 1967.
-Geoghegan also used it in Repco-powered form to win the 1969 JAF Grand Prix at the Fuji Speedway in Japan.
+The car was then purchased by Leo Geoghegan who raced it in Australia and New Zealand from 1966 to 1970, replacing the Climax engine with a Repco-Brabham RB620 V8 in 1967.
+Geoghegan also used it with Repco-Brabham RB740 to win the 1969 JAF Grand Prix at the Fuji Speedway in Japan.
 The car was then sold to Brian Power who put a 1.5 litre Ford engine in the car.
 It was later rescued and restored to Climax specification by John Dawson-Damer.
 In 2008 it was included in the sell-off of Dawson-Damer's Lotus collection.